Reddy Kilowatt: Legacy

-Popular culture
+In popular culture

 A brief animated clip of Reddy Kilowatt appears in one of the first Star Wars short film parodies, Hardware Wars, produced by Ernie Fosselius and Michael Wiese in 1978.
 Reddy appears on a shipboard view screen to warn of a "dangerously overloaded octopus connection in sector five."
 William Gibson compares the logo of Singapore's People's Action Party to Reddy Kilowatt in his 1994 WIRED article on the city-state "Disneyland with the Death Penalty".
 Reddy Kilowatt was featured in a cameo in the 1994 video game-inspired film Double Dragon, starring Alyssa Milano.

-Reddy was parodied in an episode of the television show Roseanne, first broadcast on November 7, 1995.
-The episode "That Fifties Show", depicted a fictional black-and-white show called That's Our Rosie.
-In it, a Reddy Kilowatt doll was used in a fake commercial for a utility company, pitched by Dan and DJ in the manner of the early days of television in the 1950s, when shows featured the performers promoting their sponsor's products.

-Gigawatt, the villain in the My Life as a Teenage Robot episode "Mind Over Matter", bears a slight resemblance to Reddy Kilowatt.

 A Reddy Kilowatt lamp was discovered in an abandoned storage locker in 2012 by Barry Weiss on episode 13 of the third season of Storage Wars, titled "Willkommen to the Dollhouse".
 Considered a valuable collector's item, the lamp and bulb featuring Reddy's likeness was retail valued at $3,000, but ultimately was sold for only $1,600.

-The Facilities Maintenance arm of Temple University in Philadelphia typically applies Reddy's image to vehicles equipped to perform high voltage maintenance work within the university.

 On the first album by The Grateful Dead, Phil Lesh referred to himself as Phil "Reddy Kilowatt" Lesh.
 He also used an image of Reddy Kilowatt on Phil Lesh and Friends tour posters and has subsequently used the alias Reddy Kilowatt regularly on Grateful Dead related message boards and on music sharing sites.

-A Wisconsin Light & Power sign featuring Reddy Kilowatt, once displayed on a fence surrounding a public utility like a transformer or a hydroelectric dam, was seen on an episode of American Pickers.

-The Ecuadorian soccer team Club Sport Emelec uses Reddy Kilowatt, known in Spanish as Alertó Kilovatio, as its mascot.
-The club was founded in 1929 by employees of a Guayaquil-based electric company.

 In 2018, Victoria, British Columbia, craft brewer Phillips Brewing featured a rendition of Reddy Kilowatt on its "Megahertz Belgium ESB" bottle label.
 Pulitzer Prize-winning author Connie Schultz mentions Reddy Kilowatt in several of her columns; her father, Chuck Schultz, worked for the Cleveland Electric Illuminating Company for many years.
 In 2022, a clip of Reddy, and later a parody version of Reddy, appeared on season 9, episode 11 of Last Week Tonight with John Oliver, which discussed investor-owned utilities and performance-based regulation.